One-Nexus/Synergy/README.md

 ##### Using Grunt

 If you are using grunt, after cloning the repo run `npm-install` to install the required node modules.
-To compile the source files and test that Modular framework is working, run `grunt compile`.
+To compile the source files and test that the Synergy framework is working, run `grunt compile`.
 This will overwrite the files already present in the `dist` directory, which you can then use in your project.
 Running this task will also compile a test `.scss` file which contains a basic example module and modifier.
-This is just to ensure that Modular is working properly, if there are any issues the task will throw an error on your command line.
+This is just to ensure that Synergy is working properly, if there are any issues the task will throw an error on your command line.
 The related **test** files are located in the `/test` directory.

 ##### Requirements

-Modular requires **Sass 3.4**, so as of writing this unfortunately means you cannot use Libsass and must use Ruby Sass.
+Synergy requires **Sass 3.4**, so as of writing this unfortunately means you cannot use Libsass and must use Ruby Sass.

 ## Advanced Documentation